adastra1826/Scripts/README.md

-A collection of personal shell scripts/functions.
+A collection of personal scripts/functions.